Hospital admissions as a result of self-harm in children and young people

 Early identification, accurate diagnosis and effective treatment of mental health conditions can help to prevent self-harm and suicide in children and young people.
 Self-harm is when somebody intentionally damages or injures their body, and is a common way of coping with or expressing overwhelming emotional distress.
 Hospital admissions is a useful measure of intentional self-harm and is an indicator of how well we are preventing this suffering from occurring.

 Directly standardised rate of finished admission episodes for self-harm per 100,000 population aged 10-24 years.

-Numerator: Number of finished admission episodes in children aged between 10 and 24 years where the main recorded cause is between X60 and X84 (Intentional self-harm).
+Number of finished admission episodes in children aged between 10 and 24 years where the main recorded cause is intentional self-harm.

 Mid-year population estimates: single year of age and sex for local authorities in England and Wales (ages 10-24 years).

 Caveats are that the data refers to episodes of admission and not persons, and it does not include attendance at A&E.

 For more information, please see Public Health England's Indicator Definitions and Supporting Information.